 David Toke was a late starter in academia.
 Previously he worked in journalism and school teaching.
 He studied for a Ph.D. at the Department of Political Science and International Studies (POLSIS) at Birmingham University before becoming a Research Fellow and then Senior Lecturer there.
 He joined the University of Aberdeen in 2013 as Reader.

-He has also published two public interest books on energy policy (and is currently writing a third).
+He has also published two (soon to be three) public interest books on energy policy.
 He has written many influential reports for different NGOs.
 His work, including a report published by the World Future Council, proved to be a prime early influence (in 2007-2008) leading to the adoption of a system of feed-in tariffs for smaller renewable energy projects in the UK.
 He also has produced reports published by Friends of the Earth, The Green Parties of England and Wales and Scotland and has written a number of articles for newspapers and magazines ranging from The Guardian to Energy Economist.

 His 'green energy blog' has been highly regarded since 2010, see https://davidtoke.substack.com/.
-Most recently he has led the formation and campaigns and blogging associated with 100percentrenewableuk, see https://100percentrenewableuk.org/.
-He is currently writing a book to be published by Pluto Press entitled 'Energy Revolutions - profiteering versus democracy'.
+Most recently he has led the formation of 100percentrenewableuk, see https://100percentrenewableuk.org/.
+His new public interest book is 'Energy Revolutions - profiteering versus democracy' (Pluto Press) - see https://www.plutobooks.com/9780745349268/energy-revolutions/

 - PhD Political Science2001 - University of Birmingham